Hybrid Work Toolboxes

 This toolbox contains 30 tools divided into 7 categories.
 If you create an account you can download all of the tools as PDFs for free.
 You can also pay for extra training, branded tools, and custom kits.

 They are all focused on the process of 'open innovation'.
 This is the discipline of gathering insights, generating ideas, bringing people together, answering challenges, and prototyping solutions.
 It's usually supported by external agencies working with established organisations.

-It was created by 100% Open, an open innovation studio based in London, UK.100% OPEN INNOVATION TOOLKIT
+It was created by 100% Open, an open innovation studio based in London, UK.VISIT TOOLBOX